Research Expertise and Interest

 Research Description

-Ali Javey is a professor of Electrical Engineering and Computer Sciences.
+Ali Javey is the Lam Research Distinguished Chair in Semiconductor Processing and a professor of Electrical Engineering and Computer Sciences.
 The core of Javey’s research program is materials innovation for enabling new device structures and concepts.
 The lab studies a wide range of electronic materials in both planar and 3D geometries.
 In all cases, the lab explores new schemes of manipulating, processing, and engineering materials - often at unprecedented levels - to enable new functionalities and properties.
 Below are some research highlights.

 - Developed a new doping technology named monolayer doping (MLD) that utilizes surface chemistry to form self-assembled monolayers of dopant containing species on semiconductor surfaces followed by a subsequent diffusion by a thermal annealing (Nature Materials, 2008).
 The process has yielded some of the shallowest junctions reported to date, down to ~3 nm in thickness.
 The technology has been transferred to the semiconductor industry for further internal R&D, and is seen as a promising approach for S/D contact extensions for future nanoscale transistors.